topo-gps/ios-manual/en/routes/routes_import.rst

    *The route details screen of a shared route.*

 You can use the '<' (previous) and '>' (next) buttons in the bottom toolbar to browse through the list of shared routes.
 If you want to import a specific route you can tap the 'Import' button on the top right.
-The